Factbox-Countries vaccinating children against COVID-19

 * On Sept.
 6, Chile approved the COVID-19 vaccine produced by China's Sinovac Biotech Ltd for use in children over 6 years of age.

-* Pfizer and BioNTech are seeking clearance for a 10 microgram dose version of the vaccine in children aged 5-11, versus 30 mg for everyone over the age of 12.
-The shot has been authorized for ages 12-15 since May and cleared for everyone over 16 since December.
+* U.S. FDA has authorized the Pfizer vaccine for children aged 5 to 11 years.
+CDC Director Rochelle Walensky must make her recommendations before it can be rolled out.

-* Canada in early May approved use of Pfizer's vaccine for use in children aged 12-15.
-On Oct.
-18, Health Canada received a submission from Pfizer/Biontech to authorize the use of shot in children between 5 and 11 years of age.
+* Canada in early May approved use of Pfizer's vaccine for use in children aged 12-15 but the decision for children between 5 an 11 years is not likely to come before mid- to end-November.

 * Cuba's vaccination campaign includes children as young as two.